 Be wise when setting your rent

 Knowing how much to charge tenants for your rental property can feel like a minefield.
-Go too high and you might struggle to attract tenants; go too low and you’ll be losing out on potential income.
-There are some key factors you’ll need to take into account when you’re setting your rent.
+Go too high, and you might struggle to attract tenants; go too low, and you could lose out on potential income.
+There are some key factors you'll need to consider when you're setting your rent.
 They include:

-- Location - The area your property’s is in will have a big impact on how much you can charge.
+- Location - The area your property is in will impact how much you can charge.
 This includes proximity to local amenities, schools, transport links and recreational facilities.

 - Features - Selling points like off-street parking and outdoor space can increase the appeal of your property and mean you can charge more.

-- Condition - The condition of your property inside and out, and whether or not it comes furnished, will impact on the level of rent you can take in.
-For more details on our advice how to decide what rent to charge, why not read our full landlord tips post.
+- Condition - The condition of your property inside and out and whether or not it comes furnished will impact the level of rent you can charge.

 Take a look around

-When you’re deciding how much to charge, always look at what other landlords in your area are charging for similar sized properties with similar features.
+When deciding how much to charge, always look at what other landlords in your area charge for similar properties.
 Popular property websites like Zoopla and Rightmove are good places to start, and you can get up-to-date information from the HomeLet Rental Index.

 Ask a letting agent

-It’s also a good idea to ask a letting agent.
-These people are in the know when it comes to rental values and so are ideally placed to provide you with accurate information and advice.
+It's also a good idea to ask a letting agent.
+When it comes to rental values, they're in the know and can provide you with accurate information and advice.

 Take steps to protect yourself

-The majority of tenants pay their rent on time and take good care of the properties they live in, but unfortunately there are some who cause problems.
-From getting behind with their bills, to damaging furniture and fittings, to being nuisance neighbours, they can be a real headache for landlords.
+Most tenants pay their rent on time and take good care of their homes, but unfortunately, some can cause problems.
+From getting behind with their bills to damaging furniture and fittings to being nuisance neighbours, they can be a real headache for landlords.

 Use a professional tenant referencing service

-Investing in property is a significant financial commitment and selecting the right tenants for the property is an important decision.
-Professional tenant referencing services are designed to meticulously assess an individual’s history in terms of their employment, how they’ve conducted previous tenancies and their finances.
-This is to help ensure that your prospective tenants are in a strong position to maintain rent payments for the duration of their contract and allow you to make a more informed decision about the tenancy.
-An investment in quality checks before the you let the property can make all the difference to the success of the tenancy.
+Investing in property is a significant financial commitment and selecting the right tenants for the property is crucial.
+Professional tenant referencing services are designed to meticulously assess an individual's history in terms of their employment, how they've conducted previous tenancies and their finances.
+This is to help ensure that your prospective tenants are in a solid position to maintain rent payments for the duration of their contract and allow you to make a more informed decision about the tenancy.
+An investment in quality checks before you let the property can make all the difference to the success of the tenancy.

 Have a written tenancy agreement